rafalmas/gript/README.md

 The response can be parametrized or served from a file - the possiblities are endless.
 Refer to the Stubby [endpoint configuration](https://github.com/mrak/stubby4node#endpoint-configuration) section for assistance how to define your own endpoints.
 By default, the `mocks` Gulp task will start together with the `server` and `server:dist` tasks.
-Gript contains some simple endpoints definitions in the `mocks` and `sample_config/mocks` directory to get your started.
+Gript contains some simple endpoints definitions in the `mocks` and `sample_config/mocks` directory to get you started.
 You can customize the mocks directory name and server ports in the `mocks` section of your `gulpfile.js`.
-To create new mocked service, simply put the new definition of the endpoint in the `mocks` folder.
+To create new mocked service, simply put the new definition of the endpoint into the `mocks` folder.

 ## External dependencies

-Gript makes use of [node-gyp] (https://github.com/nodejs/node-gyp) which is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
+Gript makes use of [node-gyp](https://github.com/nodejs/node-gyp) which is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
-To use [node-gyp] (https://github.com/nodejs/node-gyp) you will need some external dependencies, depending on your platform:
+To use [node-gyp](https://github.com/nodejs/node-gyp) you will need some external dependencies, depending on your platform:

 **On Unix**